2015 Hama offensive: The offensive

 On 3 December, fighting took place in the Al-Ghaab plains of Hama province, at al-Mansoura, al-Qahira and Tal Zajram, while Army bombardment was reported at Tal Wasit, al-Enkaw and al-Manara.
 The military reportedly secured the southern entrance of the hilltop village of Tal Zajram.

-On 13 December, Jund al-Aqsa renewed their offensive, attacking Ma’sasineh, Al-Buwaydah and Markabat.
+Jund al-Aqsa renewed their offensive on 13 December by attacking the villages of Ma’sasineh, Al-Buwaydah and Markabat.
 The following day, the rebels seized the villages of Al-Buwaydah and Ma’sasineh, as well as the Al-Zulaqiyat and Zalin checkpoints ("Jabal ash-Shir").
-However, following the arrival of military reinforcements, the Army recaptured both villages and the Zalin checkpoint, with the rebel offensive stalling thereafter.
+However, following the arrival of military reinforcements, the Syrian Army recaptured both villages and the Zalin checkpoint.
+As a result of these reverses, the rebel offensive stalled.
 The fighting left 22 rebels, including six foreigners, and nine soldiers dead.

-By the morning of 15 December, the military recaptured all areas lost the previous day.
-In addition, government forces also captured Tell Huwayr hill, overlooking the town of Morek.
+By the morning of 15 December, the Syrian Army recaptured all areas lost the previous day.
+In addition, government forces also captured the Tell Huwayr hill, which overlooks the town of Morek.